ulrichmabou/js-role-playing-game/README.md

-# js-role-playing-game

-Play Dragon Repeller: a simple role playing game with HTML, CSS and JS
+Play Dragon Repeller: a simple role playing game where you must defeat a dangerous dragon that is preventing people from leaving the town.

 ![Role playing game screenshot](role-playing-game.png)